 Managing Holiday Stress With Overactive Bladder

-If you suffer from OAB, chances are holiday stress interfere with your enjoyment.
-After all, it can be difficult to celebrate the moment when you know the urge to go could hit at any time, which puts a damper on holiday festivities.
+If you suffer from OAB, chances are holiday stress can interfere with your enjoyment.
+After all, it can be difficult to celebrate the moment when you know the urge "to go" could hit at any time, which puts a damper on holiday festivities.
 But while you may not be able to cure your OAB, you can certainly control your symptoms and reduce holiday stress with some smart choices and a good backup plan.

 When it comes to OAB triggers, eating habits are at the top of the list.
 And since changes in eating patterns are almost universal around the holidays, you’ll need to pay extra attention to how and what you eat.
 Keep in mind that:

 - Gaining weight can worsen symptoms.
 Maintaining a healthy weight is important for a number of reasons and it can have an effect on bladder health.
 Studies have shown that overweight women who were able to lose just a moderate amount (8% of their body weight) often see improvements in their OAB symptoms.
 Try to stick to healthy foods over the holidays, with only a few small splurges.